Find out about the data reporting requirements for data reporting services providers (DRSPs), trading venues and investment firms.

 ESMA has developed regulatory technical standards for the above which have been submitted to the European Commission for endorsement.

-To complement the technical standards, ESMA is also developing guidelines on
+To complement the technical standards, ESMA has also developed guidelines on transaction reporting, order record keeping and clock synchronisation under MiFID II.

-Investment firms are also subject to record-keeping requirements under article 16 MiFID organisational requirements, as supplemented by delegated legislation and the subject of consultation in FCA CP16/19.
+Investment firms are also subject to record-keeping requirements under Article 16 MiFID organisational requirements, as supplemented by delegated legislation and as set out in our policy statement (PS17/5).